denseidel/serverless-stack-com/_chapters/what-is-aws-lambda.md

 The above execution model makes Lambda functions effectively stateless.
 This means that every time your Lambda function is triggered by an event it is invoked in a completely new environment.
 You don't have access to the execution context of the previous event.

 However, due to the optimization noted above, the actual Lambda function is invoked only once per container instantiation.
 Recall that our functions are run inside containers.
 So when a function is first invoked, all the code in our handler function gets executed and the handler function gets invoked.
 If the container is still available for subsequent requests, your function will get invoked and not the code around it.

+TODO: Update code to typescript including an interface for the dbConnection.

 For example, the `createNewDbConnection` method below is called once per container instantiation and not every time the Lambda function is invoked.
 The `myHandler` function on the other hand is called on every invocation.